simp/simp-doc/docs/changelogs/latest.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The packaging of key non-module SIMP assets (``simp-environment``, ``simp-rsync``) have been redesigned to no longer modify directories actively being used by deployed Puppet environments.
+The packaging of key non-module SIMP assets (``simp-environment``, ``simp-rsync``) has been redesigned to no longer modify directories actively being used by deployed Puppet environments.
 This change has several benefits:

 * Asset RPM installs/upgrades/erases have no unintended consequences